rpasechnikov/react-nextjs-playground/README.md

 To seed the DB, removing any and all data and re-creating only the data in `prisma/seed.ts`

 - `npm run seed`

+### Creating new Prisma DB migrations

+This is the command that needs to be executed to create a new migration, AFTER the db schema in `schema.prisma` is updated.

+- `npx prisma migrate dev --name <name-of-the-migration>`

 ### To view the DB schema / data either: